ljacqu/TextLanguageGuesser/README.md

 Modify the text lines in `data/texts.php`
 - Do not change the starting PHP code
+- You can write comments by starting a line with `#`—such lines will be ignored
 - Run validate_data.php and fix any errors
-- Empty lines will be ignored
-- You can write comments by starting a line with `#`—they will be ignored!

 ### Adding new languages

-Modify `data/Languages.php`.
-Note that the entire code base assumes that languages have a two-letter code!
+Modify `data/langs.php`.
+Note that the entire code base assumes that languages have a two-letter code.
 Do not use codes of any other length!

 ## Technical overview